williamcaban/openshift-servicemesh/README.md

 `7.0_bookinfo_app.sh`

-- Visit the Kiali route for your deployment and select the `istio-demo` project and select the graph view.
+- Identify Kiali dashboard route for your deployment

+`
+oc get route kiali -n istio-system

+NAME      HOST/PORT                             PATH      SERVICES   PORT         TERMINATION   WILDCARD kiali     kiali-istio-system.apps.example.com             kiali      http-kiali   reencrypt     None `

+In this example the URL will be `https://kiali-istio-system.apps.example.com`

+- Login with the credentials configured in step 5

+- Select the `Graph` tab in the left pane.

+- Select `istio-demo` on the 'Namespace' dropdown on the top of the central pane.

+- Click `Display unused nodes` to see the microservices asociated to the BookInfo demo app.
+(Note: The application must be receiving traffic to see the actual Graph generation)

-- Deploy `Job` to generate traffic to the `Book Info` app
+- Deploy `Job` to generate traffic towards the `Book Info` app

 `oc create -f 8.1_oc_create_job.yaml`

-- After 15 seconds the graph view of the application should be populated
+- After 15 seconds the Graph view of the application should be populated